codemagic-ci-cd/codemagic-docs/content/code-signing/macos-code-signing.md

 weight: 2
 ---

-Code signing is required by Apple for integrating app services, installing your macOS app on another machine or for uploading it to distribute it through the Mac App Store or outside of Mac App Store.
+Code signing is required by Apple for integrating app services, installing your macOS app on another machine or uploading it to distribute it through the Mac App Store or outside of Mac App Store.
 It enables to identify who developed the app and ensure that all the changes to the app come from you or your team.

-To create an application package which can be published to Mac App Store on Codemagic, you need to set up code signing.
+To create an application package that can be published to Mac App Store on Codemagic, you need to set up code signing.

 {{<notebox>}}
 This guide only applies to workflows configured with the **Flutter workflow editor**.
 If your workflow is configured with **codemagic.yaml** please go to [Signing macOS apps using codemagic.yaml](../code-signing-yaml/signing-macos).